dictcp/uplex-varnish-k8s-ingress/docs/custom-vcl.md

 [status codes >= 1000](https://varnish-cache.org/docs/6.1/reference/vcl.html#beresp) --
 these are truncated to 3-digit codes in a client response, so as to form a valid HTTP response.
-This is a way to control logic in VCL -- set a special response code for which specific behaviors are implemened (for example in ``vcl_synth`` or ``vcl_deliver``).
+This is a way to control logic in VCL -- set a special response code for which specific behaviors are implemented (for example in ``vcl_synth`` or ``vcl_deliver``).
 By avoiding codes in the reserved range, you avoid affecting the work of the generated code.